jwalla13/StVrain/README.md

 ## Python Versioning + Lambda
-Lambda will have a Python 3.6 runtime and so it is important to be careful with python packages.
+Lambda will have a Python 3.7.4 runtime and so it is important to be careful with python packages.
-* Create venv:```python3.6 -m venv .venv```
+* Create venv:```python3.7 -m venv .venv```
 * Activate venv:```source .venv/bin/activate```
 * Install packages from requirements.txt:```pip install -r requirements.txt```

+## Data Directory Structure
+Currently, the project expects /data/video, /data/imgs, and /data/output directories
+on the same level as /src

 ## Cameras
 Axis P3367-VE 5mp Dome (Slowly phasing out)